gatherworkshops/Building-the-Web/_slides/workshop/layoutbuilder/layout-content-html.md

 ## Content Section

-Let's create a section to greet visitors.
+Add a content section to your index page:

-The section will tell them a bit about the topic we've chosen:

     <section class="page-content">